fernandocastor/fernandocastor.github.io/_posts/2015-11-19-green-haskell.markdown

 ---
 layout: post
+comments: true
 title:  "Haskell in Green Land: Analyzing the energy behavior of a purely functional language"
 date:   2015-11-19 23:00:00
 categories: general
 ---

 *This post is a summary of a paper currently under submission.
 This work was conducted in cooperation with my colleague [Joao Paulo Fernandes](http://www.di.ubi.pt/~jpf/) from [UBI](http://www.ubi.pt), Portugal, and students [Luís Gabriel Lima](https://twitter.com/_luisgabriel), [Francisco Soares-Neto](https://sites.google.com/a/cin.ufpe.br/frsoares/), and Paulo Lieuthier from [UFPE](http://www.ufpe.br) and Gilberto Melfe from UBI.*

 Researchers have been studying energy efficiency for hardware components for a long time.
 However, more than 20 years ago, the well-known paper [[1](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=335012)] by Tiwari, Malik, and Wolfe stated that *it is either impractical or impossible to use the lower level tools to estimate the power cost of the software component of the system*, in the context of embedded software.
 Apparently, lots of people agree, since the paper has more than [1100 citations](https://scholar.google.com.br/scholar?cites=11094575625336609457&as_sdt=2005&sciodt=0,5&hl=pt-BR) at [Google Scholar](http://scholar.google.com).
 In the last few years, the growing worldwide movement towards sustainability, including [sustainability in software](http://sustainabilitydesign.org/), combined with the systemic nature of energy efficiency as a quality attribute and the widespread adoption of mobile, battery-reliant devices have motivated the study of the energy impact of application software in execution.
 This tendency has led researchers to evaluate existing techniques, tools, and languages for application development from an energy-centric perspective.
 Recent work has studied the effect that factors such as code obfuscation [[2](http://dx.doi.org/10.1109/ICSME.2014.35)], Android API calls [[3](http://dx.doi.org/10.1145/2597073.2597085)], object-oriented code refactorings [[4](http://dx.doi.org/10.1145/2652524.2652538)], constructs for concurrent execution [[5](http://dx.doi.org/10.1145/2714064.2660235)], and data types [[6](http://doi.org/10.1007/978-3-662-46675-9_21)] have on energy efficiency.
 Analyzing the impact of different factors on energy is important for software developers and maintainers.
 It can inform their decisions about the best and worst solutions for a particular context.
 Moreover, it is important to make developers aware that seemingly small modifications can yield considerable gains in terms of energy.
 For example, a study [[3](http://dx.doi.org/10.1145/2597073.2597085)] by Vasquez et al. has discovered that some Android API calls consume 3000 of times more energy than the average Android API call.
 These API calls should clearly be avoided if possible and energy is an important requirement.